puppetlabs-toy-chest/puppet-quest-guide/quests/class_parameters.md

 In the next quest, we'll introduce *facts*, which can be used to easily introduce data about your agent system into your Puppet code.

+## Additional Resources

+* Check out our [docs page on classes](https://docs.puppet.com/puppet/latest/lang_classes.html) for more information.
+* If you're interested in more advanced methods for adding data to your classes, you might want to read about [using modules with Hiera](https://docs.puppet.com/puppet/latest/hiera_migrate_modules.html).